Sharll-large/FMCL/README.md

 If everything goes well, it will be able to run on any x86 cpu

 ### Making Minecraft launcher, you can do it too!
-The FMCL core does not completely rely on the GUI module, so you can write your own GUI!
+The SSCL core does not completely rely on the GUI module, so you can write your own GUI!

 Because we chose the MIT open source license, you are nearly free to distribute the software however you want.